-Figures 3-17 and 3-18 indicates the acreage of mapped prime and statewide important farmland soils that would be converted to non-agricultural use with implementation of any of the Build Alternatives.
+Figures 3-6 and 3-7 indicate the acreage of mapped prime and statewide important farmland soils that would be converted to non-agricultural use with implementation of any of the Build Alternatives.
 Along Segments A and E, most of these areas are already developed or are planned to be developed as they are located within the City of McKinney and within the two census-designated UAs described above.
-Conversely, the majority of Segments C and D crosses a rural area dominated by current agricultural uses (e.g., row crops, pasture, and livestock).
+Conversely, Segments C and D cross a rural area dominated by agricultural uses (e.g., row crops, pasture, and livestock).